 Estimated grade.
 Sold by B. Max Mehl Jun '41 price realized $11.25

 The 1838 Half Eagle is a fairly common coin as far as Classic Head Half Eagles go.
 It is not as common as the higher-mintage 1834 Plain 4 and the 1836, but it is far less rare than the lower-mintage 1834 Crosslet 4, 1838-C, and 1838-D. Akers wrote that truly choice Uncirculated examples are rare, but the PCGS CoinFacts Condition Census includes ten examples that are at least MS64 or better.
-The finest example is a single PCGS MS66, followed by a rather impressive PCGS MS65 that is fully prooflike (and has actually been called a Proof in the past by both Walter Breen and David Akers).
+The finest example is a phenomenal MS68 (estimated grade) example in the National Numismatic Collection at the Smithsonian Institution, followed by a single PCGS MS66, then a PCGS MS65+ that is fully prooflike (and has actually been called a Proof in the past by both Walter Breen and David Akers).
 Akers was correct in noting that this date comes well struck.